FarrarE/DMScreen/README.md

 4. Store list in database.
 5. Allow monsters to track actions.
 6. Store players and monsters so the user can add them without having to generate information.
+7. Allow user to choose icon for list item.

 ## Getting Started